 It seems the barrier to entry to becoming a PayFac has been lowered by a proliferation of small companies offering a service to help you become a Payment Facilitator, such as PayEngine, Infinicept, Payrix, Amaryllis, Tilled, Finix, TSYS, and AgilePayments.
 A sampling of some of these companies’ recent marketing:

 But it’s not only startups who are offering to help software companies ‘own payments’.
-Large established PSPs are also offering this service, for example:
+Large established payments companies are also offering to help new entrants in the payments market, for example:

 As the saying goes, who made the most money during the gold rush?
 It wasn't the gold diggers, it was the people who sold them shovels!